 - Planning with Data — After the assessments are complete, and the scores are in the system, this 6 hour workshop leads staff through understanding and using data to create program improvement plans.

 - Youth Work Methods — Skill building is a central component of the improvement plans, and these 10 two-hour workshops are a fun and interactive way for front-line staff to see youth development skills in action.
 Each training is designed to build skills that are measured in the assessment, and is based on youth development research and practice.
-You can check out descriptions of the Youth Work Methods workshops and check our calendar for upcoming trainings.
+You can check our calendar for upcoming trainings.

 - Optional additional supports — (optional) In addition to the system above, additional trainings and supports are available.
 IYS staff can support youth programs with development of program goals.
 We can deliver Quality Coaching, a four-hour training for managers.
 Youth Program staff that are using the system can become set up to become external assessors or trainers through the Weikart Center.